teaching ethics in objects conservation

 prioritizing principles of metals conservation

-In the fall of 2023, I will be taking a six-week sabbatical centered on expanding foundational knowledge of metals conservation, building relationships with metals researchers and conservators in the field, and understanding pedagogical approaches to metals conservation education at some of the top metals conservation training programs in Europe and the United Kingdom.
+In the fall of 2023, I embarked on a six-week sabbatical centered on expanding foundational knowledge of metals conservation, building relationships with metals researchers and conservators in the field, and understanding pedagogical approaches to metals conservation education at some of the top metals conservation training programs in Europe and the United Kingdom.

 talks and publications